ericguizzo/daic/README.md

 * architecture: the model you want to use.
 Should be the name of a model function present in models_API script.
 * reshaping_type: matrix reshaping before being fed into the models.
 It can be: 'conv', 'rnn' or 'none'.
 It is coherent with TensorFlow backend.

+It is NOT possible to insert parameters relative to the preprocessing stage.

 For a quicker usage, it is possible to run an xval_routine script from command line with 3 positional parameters:
 1. first instance to run
 2. last instance to run